Saturday, June 30, 2012

 The last Humans alive in the universe (perhaps) with maybe an android or uplifted animal companion for extra fun, they have to maintain their ship and stay alive just to find out if there is any life in the universe not entirely hostile to them.
 Maybe they want to find out what happened to Humanity.
 Maybe they want to find Earth.
 Maybe they want to find some tropical planet somewhere and just lie on the beach forever drinking cool drinks with umbrella's in them.

-Refining it, the idea works best as Red Dwarf/InSpace, with big, high concept science fiction like Solaris, Forbidden Planet and 2001: A Space Odyssey crossing paths with the occasional remnant civilization of genetically engineered creature or renegade robot left behind by a dead-beat Humanity.
+Refining it, the idea works best as Red Dwarf with a side order of InSpace.
+Big, high concept science fiction like Solaris, Forbidden Planet, and 2001: A Space Odyssey would be crossing paths with the occasional remnant civilization of genetically engineered creatures or renegade robots left behind by a dead-beat Humanity.

 Personally I think the concept is awesome but I also thinking it would be hard for my current group to 'get' the idea.
 I can't be too tongue-in-cheek with these guys even though we joke around a lot.
 They like their gaming serious and aren't adept at understanding my dramatic comedy or comedic but serious game ideas.